ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

 ## Introduction

-This SRMP has been prepared by the DTA to support Agencies planning to leverage the CloudSystem.
+This Security Risk Management Plan (SRMP) has been prepared by the Digital Transformation Agency (DTA) to support Agencies planning to leverage the CloudSystem.
 The document demonstrates the controls implemented by the CloudSystem that reduce the risk of leveraging Office 365 for environments that have been accredited to hold up to and including PROTECTED security classified information.

 PROTECTED is used throughout the document to describe the maximum security classification of information able to be managed by the system.
 Where PROTECTED is used, the security markings described by the Protective Security Policy Framework (PSPF) such as OFFICIAL and OFFICIAL: Sensitive are inferred.